West End Classic

+Summary

 In 1967, Butch Baird won by one stroke over Bert Weaver, winning $4,000 from a $20,000 purse.
 In 1968, Bruce Crampton won by two strokes, winning $4,000 from a $20,000 purse.
 The 1969 tournament was won by Jim Wiechers, a 25-year-old Californian, by five strokes over Al Besselink and Johnny Pott.
 The purse was $25,000 with $5,000 going to the winner.
 The 1969 tournament was played in December opposite the Danny Thomas-Diplomat Classic, which was won by Arnold Palmer.
 The field, however, was better than a normal satellite field because it was the last tournament of the year, and the players were jockeying for position on the top-60 money list.

 Players were allowed to use the regular-sized American ball and/or the smaller English ball.
 This may have been the only time that this was ever allowed during a PGA-sanctioned event.
 The competitors would play the bigger ball down wind, and the small ball into the wind.